The “10/10/80 Principle” is a stewardship challenge

 Take the remaining 80% of your total income and apply it to your regular living expenses.

 It’s a simple as that.
-Commit to it for the 40 days of Lent and see how it goes.
+Commit to it for the 40 days and see how it goes.
 After that, it may become an impactful way of how you handle the stewardship of your finances and giving moving forward; trusting God to continue to meet all of your needs.